the-common/project-template/README.md

 Unless otherwise noted(individual file's header/[REUSE DEP5](.reuse/dep5)), this product is licensed under [the 4.0 International version of the Creative Commons Attribution-ShareAlike license](https://creativecommons.org/licenses/by-sa/4.0/), or any of its more recent versions of your preference.

+As an exception of the previous clause, this product can be licensed otherwise under [the 2.0 version of the Apache license](https://www.apache.org/licenses/LICENSE-2.0) _if_ it is used to instantiate/refactor a project based on it rather than using it in the making of another template project.
+This allows relicensing the project assets to your liking in your non-template projects with only a conformance requirement of attributing this product somewhere in your project/product credits/acknowledgment/copyright notice documentation/user interface.

 This work complies to the [REUSE Specification](https://reuse.software/spec/), refer the [REUSE - Make licensing easy for everyone](https://reuse.software/) website for info regarding the licensing of this product.